NYC Sexual Harassment Lawyer

-All employees deserve to work in an environment free from sexual harassment, sexual misconduct, criminal sexual harassment, and retaliation because of denied sexual advances.
-If you have been sexually harassed in the workplace, the experienced sexual harassment attorneys at Derek Smith Law Group in New York City are here to help you.
-Contact us today at (212) 587-0760 for your free consultation.
-We do not collect any money until you win your case.
+If you are the victim of sexual harassment in the workplace, the experienced NYC sexual harassment attorneys at Derek Smith Law Group are here to help.
+Call us at (212) 587-0760 for a free consultation.
+We do not collect any money until we win your case.

 Different Types of Sexual Harassment Cases We Handle: